Evidence on: Induction or Cesarean for a Big Baby

 What is a big baby?

 The medical term for big baby is macrosomia, which literally means “big body.”
-Some experts consider a baby to be big when it weighs more than 4,000 grams (8 pounds 13 ounces) at birth, and others say a baby is big if it weighs more than 4,500 grams (9 pounds, 15 ounces).
-A baby is also called “large for gestational age” if its weight is greater than the 90th percentile at birth (Rouse et al. 1996).
+Some researchers consider a baby to be big when it weighs 4,000 grams (8 lbs., 13 oz.) or more at birth, and others say a baby is big if it weighs 4,500 grams (9 lbs., 15 oz.) or more (Rouse et al. 1996).
+Babies are called “extremely large” if they are born weighing more than 5,000 grams (11 lbs.)
+(Hehir et al. 2015).

 How common are big babies?

-In the end, care provider concerns about a suspected big baby were the 4th most common reason for an induction (16% of all inductions), and the 5th most common reason for a C-section (9% of all C-sections).
-More than half of all moms (57%) believed that an induction is medically necessary if a care provider suspects a big baby.
+In the end, care provider concerns about a suspected big baby were the fourth most common reason for an induction (making up 16% of all inductions), and the fifth most common reason for a Cesarean (making up 9% of all Cesareans).
+More than half of all birthing people (57%) believed that an induction was medically necessary if a care provider suspects a big baby.

 - We can accurately tell if a baby will be big.